kulo/head-north/docs/CODING_GUIDELINES.md

 # Coding Guidelines

-This document provides comprehensive coding guidelines for the Omega codebase.
+This document provides comprehensive coding guidelines for the Head North codebase.
 It covers functional programming patterns, TypeScript best practices, code organization, testing, and more.

 ## Table of Contents